 What happens during a breastfeeding support visit?

 Our lactation counselors will help you weigh your baby, track their weight gain, and make suggestions for any feeding concerns you have.
-If you have a concern that they’re unable to address, the lactation counselor will refer you to our midwife or physician.
+If you have a concern that they’re unable to address, the lactation counselor will refer you to our midwife.

 Our childbirth educator leads classes in a welcoming group setting.
 Combine your midwife or doctor appointments with a prenatal class and build a support network as you transition into parenthood.